jonnonz1/nz-statute-book/acts/public/1992/passports-act-1992.md

 ### 20 Cancellation of certificate of identity
 (1) The Minister may, by notice in writing, recall any certificate of identity issued to any person by or on behalf of the Government of New Zealand, and cancel it or retain possession of it, where—
-  (a) the Minister issues to the holder another certificate of identity in substitution for the first one; or (b) the certificate has expired and is incapable of being renewed; or (c) the certificate has been so damaged or defaced as to render it, in the opinion of the Minister, unsuitable for use; or (d) there is reasonable cause to believe that any particulars recorded in it are incorrect; or (e) there is reasonable cause to believe that the certificate of identity has been obtained by means of any false representation or any statement that is false in a material particular; or
+  (a) the Minister issues to the holder another certificate of identity in substitution for the first one; or (b) the certificate has expired; or
+  (c) the certificate has been so damaged or defaced as to render it, in the opinion of the Minister, unsuitable for use; or (d) there is reasonable cause to believe that any particulars recorded in it are incorrect; or (e) there is reasonable cause to believe that the certificate of identity has been obtained by means of any false representation or any statement that is false in a material particular; or
-  (f) 2 or more valid certificates of identity are in existence in respect of the holder and there is no longer any sufficient reason why that should continue to be the case.
+  (f) 2 or more valid certificates of identity are in existence in respect of the holder and there is no longer any sufficient reason why that should continue to be the case; or
   (g) a New Zealand passport has been issued to the person.
+(1A) The Minister may cancel a certificate of identity if the holder of the certificate states, in a declaration that is made in a manner approved by the Secretary, that the certificate has been lost or stolen.
-(2) Subject to section 16, where the Minister retains or cancels a certificate of identity under any of paragraphs (b) to (e) of subsection (1), the Minister may, on the application of the holder of the certificate, issue another certificate of identity to replace that certificate.
+(2) Subject to section 16, where the Minister retains or cancels a certificate of identity under any of paragraphs (b) to (e) of subsection (1) or cancels the certificate under subsection (1A), the Minister may, on the application of the holder of the certificate, issue another certificate of identity to replace that certificate.
+(3) This section is subject to section 27I.

 ### 20A Cancellation of certificate of identity on grounds of national security
 (1) The Minister may, by notice in writing, recall any certificate of identity issued to any person by or on behalf of the New Zealand Government, and cancel it or retain possession of it, if the Minister believes on reasonable grounds that—